libreform/libreform/README.md

 ## New in 2.0

 The plugin has been rewritten from the ground up, breaking backwards compatibility.
-In other words; WPLF 1.5 is dead, long live WPLF 1.5!
+In other words; WPLF 1.5 is dead, long live WPLF 2.0!

 Nothing in particular was wrong with 1.5, but it was getting a little annoying to maintain.
 The original version was written during ONE WordCamp, and we had added countless new features since that.
-You can still use the old version, but it will not receive updates anymore.
+You can still use the old version, it works as long as WordPress doesn't break backwards compatibility.

 As migrations tend to be a pain in the ass, we've made special efforts to ensure that you don't have to migrate.
 The new version works side by side with the old one.
 Everything has been renamed so they do not conflict with each other.